4zwazo/x-days-of-devops/log.md

 #### November 19, 2020

-**Focus**: The learning today was on using diagrams to design the cloud environment.
-One aspect of infrastructure as code is turning the design receives from the architect into code.
+**Focus**: Todays learning focused on Converting business requirements into infrastructure diagrams and understand the principles behind design choices.

 **Progress**: